tylerebowers/Schwab-API-Python/README.md

  - `api.py` contains functions relating to api calls, requests, and automatic token checker daemons.
  - `tokens.txt` contains api tokens as well as dates for when they expire.
  - `universe.py` contains universal variables that need to be accessed across many functions such as credentials, preferences, tokens, etc.
+ - `stream.py` contains functions for streaming data from websockets.

 <!---
 ### Initialization